Lost Legacy: Plot summary

 The current residents of the caves have learned to tap into an inner power that is a lot like The Force in Star Wars with less focus on fighting and more focus on art.
-Unlike Luke Skywalker whose talent with The Force seems to be a family trait, the abilities suggested in Lost Legacy are supposed to be in every human; needing only instruction and practice to master.
+Unlike Luke Skywalker whose talent with The Force seems to be a family trait, the abilities suggested in Lost Legacy are supposed to be in every human, needing only instruction and practice to master.

-The folks living in the cave claim that Mark Twain was one of them, as well as Walt Whitman and Oliver Wendell Holmes.
+The people living in the cave claim that Mark Twain was one of them, as well as Walt Whitman and Oliver Wendell Holmes.
 As part of their program to protect America as a bastion of freedom they also invited Abraham Lincoln to join.

 According to records found by the good adepts, humanity reached a high level of development in a Golden Age, but when their leaders decide to move on to a new plane of existence, a sub group decided to stay behind and use their skills to become dominant.
 After a great war humanity was thrown back to a Stone Age, there to start over.

 After rescue by Bierce the three main characters are introduced to the residents of the cave and after a few weeks are invited to stay and receive further training.
 They accept.
 They then begin to spread information on how to use these psychic powers, particularly training Boy Scouts.
-After the evil cabal tries to stop them, battles occur between the two groups with the good adepts victorious.
+After the evil cabal tries to stop them, battles occur between the two groups with the good adepts emerging victorious.

 The story ends with a lyrical description of an empty Earth, since the human race has now evolved to a new plane of existence.
 An ape is beginning the long climb of his species to intelligence and psychic ability.